Hai Van Pass, a motorcycle, an Easy Rider and me. From Hue to Hoi An. Crossing the Hai Van Pass in Vietnam That was the plan.

 Conclusion of the day: Just let things happen to you is so good!
 If I had chosen the supposedly “safe” option of a bus ride – I would have missed so many beautiful things.
 The day was uniquely beautiful and worth every penny!

-Route Hue to Hoi An via Hai Van Pass
+Route Hue to Hoi An over the Hai Van Pass (Cloud Pass)

 incl.
 Driver and motorcycle